 To be found guilty of obtaining a breaching bail, the Police has to prove beyond a reasonable doubt that you have:

 - That you were granted bail by the Court; and

 - Did not adhere to one or more of the conditions of your bail, which could include the failure to appear before Court.

 If the prosecution is able to successfully prove these elements, you could potentially have your bail revoked and be sentenced to imprisonment, while the finalisation of your original criminal charge is still pending.
 If you agree with these allegations, you have the option to plead guilty, which could be more favourable than being found guilty otherwise.
 Pleading guilty often demonstrates remorse and regret for your actions in the eyes of the Court and therefore it is not uncommon to see the judiciary system award less significant punishments.

 The Court will deliberate on numerous factors in order to determine the sufficient punishment as a result of your breach.
 The nature and seriousness of the breach, any past contraventions, absence of a reasonable excuse, personal circumstances and whether there were any other alternatives that could have taken place will all be considered.
 A Magistrate has the ability to release you on your existing bail conditions, add or alter your existing bail conditions or refuse bail altogether, the latter more likely if you have been found guilty otherwise or have committed a serious breach.

-For the most accurate and honest advice pertinent to your specific case, please contact our dedicated criminal defence lawyers to schedule a confidential and FREE first consultation.
+For the most accurate and honest advice pertinent to your specific case, please contact our dedicated criminal defence lawyers to schedule a confidential consultation.